pingcap/docs-dm/en/query-status.md

                                     "`test`.`t1`"
                                 ],
                                 "unsynced": [                                   # The upstream table that has not executed this sharding DDL
                                                                                 # statement.
-If any upstream tables have not finished replication,
+If any upstream tables have not finished migration,
                                                                                 # `blockingDDLs` is empty.
                                 ]
                             }
                         ],
                         "synced": false         # Whether the incremental replication catches up with the upstream and has the same binlog position as that in the
                                                 # upstream.
 The save point is not refreshed in real time in the `Sync` background, so "false" of "synced"
-                                                # does not always mean a replication delay exits.
+                                                # does not always mean a migration delay exits.
                     }
                 }
             ]